nanobox-io/nanobox-docs/source/cli/dev.html.md

 ### Options
 #### --rebuild
-Rebuilds your application as the Nanobox VM comes dev.
+Rebuilds your application as the nanobox starts up

-#### --debug
-Prevents errors from suspending the Nanobox VM.